vespa-engine/documentation/README.md

 Local development:

     bundle exec jekyll build
-    cd search-feed && ./feed_to_vespa.py # put data-plane-private/public-key.pem in this dir
+    ./feed_to_vespa.py   # put data-plane-private/public-key.pem in this dir in advance

-*By Jon Bratseth in June 2016*